NicoSidler/python_best_practices/documentation/wikidata/Wikidata_exploration.md

 In the column 'notes' of the property table you can add links to the pages where you document the treatement of the corresponding information.

 ### Incoming
+On this page (Cf. [on this page] https://github.com/NicoSidler/python_best_practices/blob/d69892f850a6d5cafae25e5c1b6f4ae7896eaed2/documentation/wikidata/wikidata_porpertylistoutgoing.md) find the list of properties resulting from this query.

 ````
 ### Incoming (birth year 1950–1980, sociologists)